 The 14 rooms at the Utah AAA Four Diamond Award-winning inn, feature Lewis Carroll, Jane Austen and William Shakespeare and other prestigious writers.
 Each has a custom bed and furnishings in accordance with the time period or style of writing by the author or poet the room is named after.
 While the décor varies, it is all old-fashioned, except for the televisions May just had upgraded.

 "They are all now HD and come with DVD and BluRay players, which are 3-D capable," he said.
 "We don't have 3-D televisions just yet, but you never know, for in the future in case that trend takes off."

 Jetted tubs, showers and balconies are all amenities featured in each room along with complimentary European meals.
-May has refreshed the breakfast, lunch and dinner menus, which change throughout the year according to the season.

 Currently, they are offering their winter dinner menu, which includes filet mignon with potato croquets, forest mushrooms and a horseradish cheddar fondue.
 The Mediterranean-style Chilean sea bass comes with green olives, grilled eggplant and grape tomatoes, and the sweet potato lasagna features thinly sliced sweet potato, roasted bell peppers, fresh mozzarella, tomatoes and portabella mushrooms.

 May is most proud of his escargot, which he says he serves differently than most other places that simply place garlic and butter in the shell and cook it.
 He slow-braises the escargot with brunoise mirepoix, celery, carrots, onion, a little bit of chicken stock and butter and then cooks it for several hours.